bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/other-procedures.md

 </div>

-‘Yassa dāni tumhe kālaṃ maññatha.’
+‘Yassa dāni tumhe kālaṁ maññatha.’

 ‘*Please do what is appropriate at this time.*’